thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 **To create the JUnit test, we need to know**

 1. How to setup a JUnit test on the OpenLiberty for the development mode?
-2. How to convert JSON Data from a String in a Author Java instance with JSON-B (MicroProfile)?
+2. How to convert JSON Data from a String to a Author Java instance with JSON-B?
 3. How to create a REST Client with JAX-RS?
 4. How to configure parameterized a JUnit test?
 5. How to define write the concrete parameterized a JUnit test?
-6. How to run the JUnit test?
+6. How to execute the JUnit test?
 7. How to find results test results ?

 **Tools and frameworks**